codee-com/open-catalog/Checks/PWR039/README.md

 >where all the statements are in the body of the innermost loop.
 If the loops
 >are not perfectly nested, it is often possible to make them
 >[perfectly nested through refactoring](/Glossary/Perfect-loop-nesting.md).

-### Actions

-Interchange the inner and outer loops in the loop nest.

 ### Code example